 Creamy Leek and Mushroom SoupCourse: Entree, Side, VegetarianCuisine: CanadianDifficulty: Easy

-This hearty creamy leek and mushroom soup serves as a meal and is the best you will ever have.
-Once you make this, you will never go back to buying canned soup.
+My hearty creamy mushroom soup serves as a meal and is the best you will ever have.
+Once you try it, you will never go back to canned soup.

 2 tablespoons vegetable oil